 But getting a policy that covers your condition can give you that extra peace of mind.
 Especially knowing if something happens while you're away, the cost of medical care is paid for.

 Yes you can!
-Your doctor must clear you to travel, but there are travel insurance policies for people classed as having a 'pre-existing medical condition'.
+Your doctor must clear you to travel, but there are policies for people with pre-existing medical conditions known as medical travel insurance.

 It can be taxing searching for a specialist policy to cover you, but it can offer the right level of protection for your condition.